mharis-ai/ml-ai-learning-journey/README.md

 Every concept here is studied, practiced, and implemented by me — with full effort, deep reasoning, and personal accountability at every step.

-> ✳️ I use ChatGPT to support my learning — especially for concept clarification, Markdown structuring, or when I’m genuinely stuck — but every code, solution, and explanation reflects my own understanding and logical effort.

 ---

 ## 🔥 Weekly Commitment